Siddhant2105s/Airline-Performance-Analysis-Dashboard/README.md

 2. airlines.csv: Information about the airlines.

-3. flights.csv: Detailed flight data (not included due to size).
+3. flights.csv: Detailed flight data (ample file uploaded.
+Original file size was too large

 ## Tableau Dashboard

 The dashboard created for this project provides a comprehensive overview of flight delays, cancellations, and their reasons.
 Below is a screenshot of the dashboard: